rogdooley/EthicalHackingArticles/EthicalHackingArticles/OSWE Course/OSWE PoC Skeleton/Articles/03 - Managing Target and Attacker State with Dataclasses.md

 target_port = args.target_port
 ```

-Based on what I have outlined, the argument initializing list could end up very long.
+Depending on how many arguments are needed and don't conform to a default value, they need to be extracted and stored in variables or will have to be extracted each time they are needed.

-Before I explain what I eventually ended up doing to consolidate all the arguments I chose to have, I'd like to briefly run through some of them and a method of organizing them.
+Before I explain what I eventually ended up doing to consolidate the collection of arguments, I'd like to briefly run through some of them and describe a method for organizing them.
 Based on the objectives for each lab, some options seemed fairly transparent.
 As I was refining the structure throughout the labs, I learned that one can group arguments with argparse.
 My choice of grouping was target, attacker, exploit, identity, and optional options.
 To group options together, decide on a variable name for the grouping and then use `.add_argument_group("descripton")`.
 An example of how to start building groupings might look like:

 ```python
 def parse_args():